 Overview

-This MSc in Forensic and Criminal Psychology from University of Derby will equip psychology graduates with the academic knowledge and skills they need to conduct practical work and research within a forensic context.
+This postgraduate degree will equip psychology graduates with the academic knowledge and skills they need to conduct practical work and research within a forensic context.

 Careers

-Students generally choose the MSc Forensic and Criminal Psychology because they wish to pursue a career in Forensic Psychology.
+Students generally choose the Forensic and Criminal Psychology degree from University of Derby because they wish to pursue a career in Forensic Psychology.

 Forensic Psychologists work across many agencies within the criminal justice system, primarily in prison and probation services, secure hospitals, the police, and the courts in roles such as: